New User Experience: Create, Open, and View Projects

 Project Details with Display Mappings

-Classic PPM, a stoplight color (diamond icon) and a tooltip appear for the attribute in the project details.
+Clarity PPM, a stoplight color (diamond icon) and a tooltip appear for the attribute in the project details.
 If a field is empty, the stoplight appears in the default color and no tooltip appears.
-The following attribute types can display color in
+The following attribute types can display color in the

-Clarityif a display mapping is set up for them in
+New User Experienceif a display mapping is set up for them in classic

 - Attribute with a static list lookup type that returns a number